michaeluno/admin-page-framework/readme.txt

 * Fixed: an undefined index warning to occur that appears when a non-existent parent tab slug is given to the `strParentTabSlug` in-page tab array element.
 * Added: the `getFieldValue()` method which retrieves the stored value in the option properties by specifying the field name.
 This is helpful when the section name is unknown.
 * Added: the `dumpArray()` method for the debug class.
-* Added: the `fHideTitleColumn` filed key for the meta box class's field array structure.
+* Added: the `fHideTitleColumn` field key for the meta box class's field array structure.
 This allows the user to disable the title column in the options table.
 * Added: the `addSettingSection()` method that only accepts one section array so that the user can use it in loops to pass multiple items.
 * Added: the `addSettingField()` method that only accepts one field array so that the user can use it in loops to pass multiple items.
 * Added: the `enqueueStyle()` method and the `enqueueScript()` method that enqueue script/style by page/tab slug.
-* Changed: the submit filed type with the `vRedirect` value not to be redirected when a field error array is set.
+* Changed: the submit field type with the `vRedirect` value not to be redirected when a field error array is set.
 * Fixed: a bug that hidden in-page tabs with the `fHide` value could not have associated callbacks such as `validation_{page slug}_{tab slug}`.
 * Changed: the `getParentTabSlug()` method to return an empty string if the parent slug has the fHide to be true.
 * Fixed: a bug that the redirect submit button did not work with a long page slug.